shahhiloni/Block_chain_technology/Topics_in _detail/Introduction_Chapter-1.md

 3. If the hash < target difficulty → block is accepted.
 4. If not → change nonce and try again.
     5. Hash:

+------------------------------------------- Part - 4 -----------------------------------------

+1. what is Advantages of Block Chain
+- No Single point of Failure
+- No Middle server required
+- cost Reduction
+- Block Chain is immutable
+- Block Chain is open-source (everybody can use it)

+2. What is Disadvantages of Block Chain
+- Verification is Requied in every Transcation
+- There is certain requirements for a full nodes.
+- Too much Consumption of Power and Electricity.
+- Block Chain can be controled to an extent.
+- Strong Problem

+3. Limitation of Block Chain?
+- No incentive for being a non mining full node.
+- Growth of ledgers makes it difficult and expensive non mining full node to maintain full node.
+- Although becoming popular, investors find it difficult to grasp entire technology.
+- Educational institutes needs time to find proper curriculum.
+- lack of Block chain Developer